GLU-Net: Global-Local Universal Network for Dense Flow and Correspondences: Experimental Validation

 \subsection{Geometric matching}

-We first apply our universal correspondence network for the task of geometric matching.
-In this problem, the images consist of different views of the same scene and include large geometric transformations.
+We first apply our GLU-Net for the task of geometric matching.
+The images thus consist of different views of the same scene and include large geometric transformations.

-\parsection{HP} We use the HPatches dataset~\cite{Lenc}, consisting of 59 sequences of real images with varying photometric and geometric changes.
-Each image sequence contains a source image and 5 target images taken under different viewpoints, with sizes ranging from $450 \times 600$ to $1613 \times 1210$.
+\parsection{HP} As in DGC-Net~\cite{Melekhov2019}, we employ the 59 sequences of the HPatches dataset~\cite{Lenc} labelled with \verb|v_X|, which have viewpoint changes, thus excluding the ones labelled \verb|i_X|, which only have illumination changes.
+Each image sequence contains a source image and 5 target images taken under increasingly larger viewpoints changes, with sizes ranging from $450 \times 600$ to $1613 \times 1210$.
 In addition to evaluating on the original image resolution (referred to as \textbf{HP}), we also evaluate on downscaled ($240 \times 240$) images and ground-truths (\textbf{HP-240}) following~\cite{Melekhov2019}.

 \parsection{ETH3D} To validate our approach for real 3D scenes, where image transformations are not constrained to simple homographies, we also employ the Multi-view dataset ETH3D~\cite{ETH3d}.
-It contains 10 image sequences at $480 \times 752$ or $514 \times 955$ resolution, depicting indoor and outdoor scenes and resulting from the movement of a camera completely unconstrained, used for benchmarking 3D reconstruction.
-The authors additionally provide a set of sparse geometrically consistent image correspondences (outputted by~\cite{SchonbergerF16}) that have been optimized over the entire image sequence using the reprojection error.
+It contains 10 image sequences at $480 \times 752$ or $514 \times 955$ resolution, depicting indoor and outdoor scenes.
+The authors additionally provide a set of sparse geometrically consistent image correspondences (generated by~\cite{SchonbergerF16}) that have been optimized over the entire image sequence using the reprojection error.
 We sample image pairs from each sequence at different intervals to analyze varying magnitude of geometric transformations, and use the provided points as sparse ground truth correspondences.
 This results in about 500 image pairs in total for each selected interval.

 \parsection{Metrics} In line with \cite{Melekhov2019}, we employ the Average End-Point Error (AEPE) and Percentage of Correct Keypoints (PCK) as the evaluation metrics.
 AEPE is defined as the Euclidean distance between estimated and ground truth flow fields, averaged over all valid pixels of the target image.
 PCK is computed as the percentage of correspondences $\mathbf{\tilde{x}}_{j}$ with an Euclidean distance error $\left \| \mathbf{\tilde{x}}_{j} - \mathbf{x}_{j}\right \| \leq \delta$, w.r.t.\ to the ground truth $\mathbf{x}_{j}$, that is smaller than a threshold $\delta$.